-Participation: Students are expected to read the assigned readings before class, and will be responsible for one presentation on an important figure, event, or concept in a text.
-We will sign up for these presentations in the first week of class.
+Participation: Students are expected to read the assigned readings before class.
 Consistent participation in class discussions, demonstrated knowledge of the assigned readings will also contribute to this portion of the final grade.
 Bring your texts to class every day-either electronic copies, print-outs, or books.